 Do not complete line 19 for separate category h (section 901(j) income).
-See page 4.
+See page 3.

-For all other applicable categories, complete line 19 as follows:
+For all other applicable categories, complete line 19 as follows.

-Form 1040 filers: Enter the amount from Form 1040, line 42, less any tax included on line 42 from Form 4972.

-Form 1040NR filers: Enter the amount from Form 1040NR, line 40, less any tax included on line 40 from Form 4972.

-Form 1041 filers: Enter the amount from Form 1041, Schedule G, line 1a.
-Form 990-T filers: Enter the total of Form 990-T, lines 36 and 37.
+Form 1040 filers.
+Enter the amount from Form 1040, line 44, less any tax included on line 44 from Form 4972.
+Form 1040NR filers.
+Enter the amount from Form 1040NR, line 41, less any tax included on line 41 from Form 4972.
+Form 1041 filers.
+Enter the amount from Form 1041, Schedule G, line 1a.

-The maximum foreign tax credit you may claim in the current year is generally limited to the allocated amount of U.S. tax imposed on the foreign income, or the actual amount of foreign tax paid or accrued on the foreign income (after reductions required on line 12), whichever is less.
+The maximum foreign tax credit you can claim in the current year is generally limited to the allocated amount of U.S. tax imposed on the foreign income, or the actual amount of foreign tax paid or accrued on the foreign income (after reductions required on line 12), whichever is less.
 However, see Foreign Taxes Eligible for a Credit on page 2 for additional information.